コンテンツにスキップ

 I applied last time too and received a lot of feedback from people,

-I feel that secondhand clothing is a material that contains spiritual elements such as memories and recollections, so I asked my acquaintances to donate old clothes that actual skaters could no longer wear, and created this collection with the hope that people would be able to feel the energy, courage, and sense of freedom that comes from using that spirituality and physicality to create obstacles for others.
+I feel that secondhand clothing is a material that contains spiritual elements such as memories and recollections, so I asked my acquaintances to donate old clothes that actual skaters could no longer wear, and created this piece with the hope that people would be able to feel the energy, courage, and sense of freedom that comes from using that spirituality and physicality to create obstacles for others.

 Profile